 Look, I’m no pho expert.
-While I’ve eaten thousands of tacos in my lifetime, pho hasn’t been something that readily available in the places I’ve lived.
+While I’ve eaten thousands of tacos in my lifetime, pho hasn’t been something readily available in the places I’ve lived.
 Even now, Northern Colorado isn’t a mecca for pho lovers.
 It’s on a few menus, but it’s not everywhere like in some cities.

-I’m still a newbie to pho, and far from pho snob, so when I discovered pho bowls at Costco, I was pretty happy.
+I’m still a newbie to pho, and far from being a pho snob, so when I discovered pho bowls at Costco, I was pretty happy.
 I thought they were tasty, not as delicious as at a restaurant, but they were nice to have in a pinch.
 Then, the product disappeared, as things do at Costco.
 However, pho bowls are now back, although I think it’s a different brand because it’s just not as good.
 I can’t recall the other brand.

 I had a bowl earlier today, adding mushrooms, jalapenos and cilantro.
 I didn’t have any meat that would work in pho.